Reading for Change Book Club, Session 3:

 Mermaid Books

-Join us for our monthly bedazzling class with Creatively Clinical’s Allie Joy!
+Join us for our monthly bedazzling sesh with Allie Joy of @creativelyclinical!

-After a brief hiatus, we’re back!
 Learn how to bedazzle a book!
 No crafting experience needed, just bring your creativity and a book!
-(Note that you may also order a book for pickup to use in class; email info@mermaidbooksct.com with your request.)

 Rules of the road: